hyperion13th144m/tsgroonga/README.md

 ```

 ### Table creation
-create table schema using groongaTable. this function DO NOT CREATE actual table to Groonga server. the schema is used for select data for groonga.
+groongaTable function creates table schema. this function DO NOT CREATE actual table to Groonga server. the schema is used for select command.

 ```typescript
 import {
     groongaTable, key, text, numeric, nsubrecs, bool